 Reload.
 The Reload recovery routine is brought into core whenever it is suspected that some of the nonstorage protected words in permanent core may have been destroyed.

-The routine then saves the tables necessary for the completion of previous core loads, having first verified that these tables have not been destroyed.
-The Skeleton (from disk) is then read by sectors into a buffer area, comparing each word to its corresponding word in core, and overlaying it if there is a difference.
+The routine saves the tables necessary for the completion of previous core loads, having first verified that these tables have not been destroyed.
+The Skeleton (from disk) is then read by sectors into a buffer area.
+Each word in the buffer is compared with the corresponding word in core.
+If these words are not identical, the word in core is overlayed by the word in the buffer.